archiehull/Programming-Portfolio-1/Summative Assessment 2.md

 | | If the operand on the right hand side is true evaluates to false. | !false | true |
 | | Otherwise evaluates to true. | | |

-The results of program testing and debugging can be seen below as different parameters are changed in order to check the functionality of the if statements and the logic operators.
+The results of program testing can be seen below as different parameters are changed in order to check the functionality of the if statements and the logic operators.

 | Test Number | Input | Expected Output | Actual Output | Pass/Fail |
 |---|---|---|---|---|